FunkyE9th/NewTest/docs/ubuntu.md

 # Getting Started with Zephyr on Ubuntu 20.04

-To what the video tutorial: Link to video coming soon.
+To watch the video tutorial: Link to video coming soon.